gaqzi/sanitarium.se/_drafts/programming-is-all-about-language.md

 # Your language

-The things we're using to control our computers are called languages.
-Because they're functionally the same in regards to the computer as for instance English is to you and me.
+The things we're using to control our computers are called languages, because they're functionally the same to the computer as English is to you and me.

 Explanations are derived from sentences, which are made up of words.
 Each word carries a meaning and "bigger" words can generally be explained by multiple